 Section 1 – What exactly is ISO?

-The ISO (international Standards Organization) determines the sensitivity of the sensor in your camera, which in turn affects the exposure of your photos.
-The ISO scale typically starts at 100, and continues to double from this point to the boundary of your camera’s capabilities: 100, 200, 400, 800, 1600… The starting and ending points of this range and how well the camera handles the ISO depends solely on the camera that you’re using.
-Most modern cameras these days have many more points at which you can set the ISO in between those that i’ve mentioned.
+The ISO (International Standards Organization) determines the sensitivity of the sensor in your camera which, in turn, affects the exposure of your photos.
+The ISO scale typically starts at 100 and continues to double from this point to the boundary of your camera’s capabilities: 100, 200, 400, 800, 1600, 3200, 64,000, etc. with 1/3 stops in between.

 Section 2 – How does ISO affect Exposure?

-ISO is one of three factors which determine the exposure of a photo, along with aperture and shutter speed.
+ISO is one of three determining factors of the exposure of a photo, along with aperture and shutter speed.
 These two affect the lens and exposure time respectively, with the ISO affecting the sensor (or film).
 To be more specific, the ISO determines how well exposed a photo will be by changing the sensitivity.

 Section 3 – How does ISO affect the quality of photos?